Erskine Childers (author): Irish War of Independence

-Childers was secretary of the Irish delegation that negotiated the Anglo-Irish Treaty with the British Government in London in Autumn 1921.
+Treaty negotiations

+On 12 July 1921 de Valera and a small group, including Childers as secretary, travelled to London for discussions with Lloyd George.
+De Valera submitted Lloyd George's proposals to the Dáil and the outcome was an Irish delegation sent to London on 7 October 1921 for formal talks to negotiate the terms of a treaty.
+De Valera did not go but he insisted against strong opposition that Childers, in whom he had particular faith, should remain secretary.
+Protracted negotiations continued until agreement was reached on 5 December 1921.

 Childers was vehemently opposed to the final draft of the agreement, even when the clauses that required Irish leaders to take the Oath of Allegiance to the British monarch had been redefined to remove any real authority of the Crown in Ireland.
-As secretary to the delegation (rather than a full delegate) his tenacious resistance to the terms offered by the English were overruled.
-At the termination of the talks, English negotiator David Lloyd George noted a "sullen" Childers, disappointed that his "sinister" attempts to wreck the negotiations had failed.
-Biographer Jim Ring's assessment is more generous: many of the English concessions that had permitted the Irish delegation eventually to sign the document had been introduced at Childers's instigation.
+As secretary to the delegation (rather than a full delegate) his determined resistance to the terms offered by the British was overruled, notwithstanding his attempts "forever trying to manipulate the Irish delegates into uncompromising positions".
+At the termination of the talks, Lloyd George noted a "sullen" Childers, disappointed that his "tenacious [and] sinister" attempts to wreck the negotiations had failed.
+Historian Frank Pakenham was less critical: many of the British concessions that had permitted the Irish delegation eventually to sign the document had been introduced at Childers's instigation.

-The agreement was presented to the Dáil and debated between December 1921 and January 1922.
+The Anglo-Irish treaty agreement was presented to the Dáil and debated between December 1921 and January 1922.
 Childers denounced it, declaring that by accepting compromise Ireland had of its own volition relinquished its independence.
-Arthur Griffith, a member of the London delegation who had pragmatically conceded to England over the Oath of Allegiance, alleged that Childers was a secret agent of England now working to wreck the agreement and destabilise the new state.
-Nonetheless, the Dáil voted to adopt the agreement by the narrow majority of 64 to 57.
+Arthur Griffith, a member of the delegation who had pragmatically conceded to Britain over the Oath of Allegiance, alleged that Childers was a secret agent of Britain now working to wreck the agreement and destabilise the new state.
+The Dáil voted to adopt the terms by the narrow majority of 64 to 57.

+Onset of civil war

-The Treaty with Britain continued to divide Sinn Féin from the anti-treaty Irish Republican Army (IRA).
-Ireland descended into civil war on 28 June 1922, when Free State forces, using borrowed British artillery, bombarded the Four Courts, once Ireland's judicial centre but now used as the military headquarters of the IRA.
+The treaty with Britain broadened the division between Sinn Féin and the "Irregulars" a breakaway anti-treaty faction of the Irish Republican Army (IRA) led by Cathal Brugha.
+Ireland descended into civil war on 28 June 1922, when government forces, using borrowed British artillery, bombarded the Four Courts, once Ireland's judicial centre but now used as the military headquarters of the IRA.